LazyBev/Skull/README.md

 # Skull
-A programming language that uses lsc (Lazy's Skull Compiler (Written in C)) that compiles file to x86_64 assembly
+A programming language that uses LSC

+## LSC
+LSC stands for Lazy's Skull Compiler, it compiles skull into x86_64 assembly.

-# How to install Skull
+### How to Use LSC
-Use Graveyard to install lsc (Lazy's Skull Compiler)
+Use Graveyard to compile LSC

-# Graveyard
+## Graveyard
-A lsc builder
+Graveyard is a LSC compiler, but you can also with Graveyard install LSC to /usr/bin for systemwide use

-## Gravyard usage
+### Gravyard usage
 ```
                         Graveyard - Usage Information
 -----------------------------------------------------------------------------